mwvgroup/pwv_kpno/rst_source/validation/blackbody.rst

 Blackbody Modeling
 ******************

-When calibrating photometric images, astronomers typically choose bright stars of a known spectral type with very few absorption features.
-Early A type stars are commonly used for this purpose due to their few, weak metal lines and reasonable approximation as a black body at about 10,000 K. It is therefore useful to understand the impact of atmospheric absorption on the spectral energy distribution (SED) of a black body.
+When calibrating photometric images, astronomers traditionally rely on bright stars of a known spectral type with very few absorption features.
+Early A-type stars are commonly used for this purpose due to their few, weak metal lines and reasonable approximation as a black body at about 10,000 K. For this reason, it is useful to understand the impact of atmospheric absorption on the spectral energy distribution (SED) of a black body.

 Absorption Features